Aure Municipality

 Aure is a municipality in Møre og Romsdal county, Norway.
 It is part of the region of Nordmøre.
 The administrative centre is the village of Aure.
-Other villages in Aure include Gullstein, Stemshaug, Todalen, Tjeldbergodden, Arasvika, and Tømmervåg.
+Other villages in Aure include Gullstein, Stemshaug, Todalen, Tjeldbergodden, Arasvika, Vågosen, and Tømmervåg.
 Aure has one of the largest wooden churches in Norway, Aure Church.

-The 641 km2 municipality is the 179th largest by area out of the 356 municipalities in Norway.
-Aure is the 218th most populous municipality in Norway with a population of 3,384.
-The municipality's population density is 5.3 PD/km2 and its population has decreased by 3.6% over the previous 10-year period.
+The 641 km2 municipality is the 179th largest by area out of the 357 municipalities in Norway.
+Aure Municipality is the 218th most populous municipality in Norway with a population of 3,408.
+The municipality's population density is 5.3 PD/km2 and its population has decreased by 4.7% over the previous 10-year period.

 General information

 The municipality was established on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1894, the southern district of Aure (population: 942) was separated to form the new municipality of Valsøyfjord.
-Then on 1 July 1914, the northeastern district of Aure (population: 851) was separated to form the new municipality of Stemshaug.
+On 1 January 1894, the southern district of Aure (population: 942) was separated to form the new Valsøyfjord Municipality.
+Then on 1 July 1914, the northeastern district of Aure (population: 851) was separated to form the new Stemshaug Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, Stemshaug Municipality (population: 877), the part of Valsøyfjord Municipality on the island of Ertvågsøya (population: 141), and the part of Tustna Municipality on Ertvågsøya (population: 85) were all merged into Aure.
+On 1 January 1965, Stemshaug Municipality (population: 877), the part of Valsøyfjord Municipality on the island of Ertvågsøya (population: 141), and the part of Tustna Municipality on the island of Ertvågsøya (population: 85) were all merged into Aure Municipality.
 On 1 January 1976, the district of Aure located south of the Vinjefjorden (population: 158) was merged into the neighboring Halsa Municipality.
-On 1 January 2006, Tustna Municipality was merged into Aure.
+On 1 January 2006, Tustna Municipality was merged into Aure Municipality.